LafeLabs/quantumart/quantum_art_paper/README.md

 - parallelism in a quantum computer, how this could go to massive parallelism with many users MMOQRPG
 - road map for getting people involved, calls to action, future paths

-# Other documents:

-- tutorial which builds a 1 qubit animation
-- tutorial which builds a 2 qubit animation
-- tutorial which inserts a different 3d object into an existing animation, changes camera and lights
-- tutorial which changes the quantum time series of an animation
-- documentation of math, code, javascript and python in detail
-- tutorial on replicating the web page and sharing it: self replication of information